Lokardo-Labs/kakarot-ci-action/README.md

 ## Troubleshooting

-### Action fails with "CLI not found"
+### Action fails with "CLI not found" or module errors

+The action uses `npx` to run the `kakarot-ci` CLI from `@kakarot-ci/core`.
+If you encounter module errors, ensure:
+- Node.js 18+ is set up in your workflow
-Ensure that `@kakarot-ci/core` is properly installed.
-The action installs it automatically, but if you encounter issues, check that the package is available on npm.
+- The `@kakarot-ci/core` package is available on npm
+- Your workflow has internet access to download packages via `npx`

 ### Tests not being generated